lcallot/rcv-fc/README.md

 1. Computing the VAR forecasts.
 This step involves heavy computations, some of which was carried on the [Lisa cluster](https://userinfo.surfsara.nl/systems/lisa) and some on the server of the VU's Econometrics and OR department.
 The **R** scripts for these computations are found in the _VAR\_forecasting_ folder.
 2. Computing summary statistics of the forecasts and generating tables and figures.
 The **knitr** (.Rnw) files used for this step can be found in the _VAR\_processing_ folder.
 Generating the output requires that the results from step 1 be included in the _fc\_data_ folder.
 The output files of the forecasting procedure are not included in this repo due to their large size.
 3. The files used to compute the portfolio statistics.
-The input for the portfolio selection procedure is _.csv_ files containing the stacked forecasts of the covariance matrix as well as the corresponding daily returns found in the _data_ folder.
-Note that these are **Matlab** files written by Marcelo C. Medeiros.
+These files are cound in the _portfolio_ folder, the main file is _portopt.m_.
+The input for the portfolio selection procedure is _.csv_ files containing the stacked forecasts of the covariance matrix and files containing the daily returns found in the _data_ folder.
+The output is saved in the _.mat_ file.
+Note that these are **Matlab** files written by Marcelo C. Medeiros, they require the _optimization toolbox_.

 Other material includes: